 Originally, malt sugar was prescribed to children and invalids as a dietary supplement because it was easy to digest.
-In 1882, a man by the name of William Horlick found a way to make malt into a powder and later went on to invent evaporated milk to create the signature powder used for malted milk drinks.
+In 1882, a man by the name of William Horlick found a way to make malt into a powder and combined it with evaporated milk to create the signature powder used for malted milk drinks.
 In 1922, Walgreens employee Ivar “Pop” Coulson decided to add ice cream to malted milk, creating the first-ever malted milkshake.
 It rose immensely in popularity during Prohibition as customers were forced out of saloons and into ice cream parlors and soda shops.

-The practice of adding malted milk powder to milkshakes dates back to the 1920’s, and you can still find this old-time drink in retro diners today.
-You can even make your very own malted milkshake right at home with our recipe below.
+The practice of adding malted milk powder to milkshakes dates back to the 1920s, and you can still find this old-time drink in retro diners today.
+You can even make your very own malted milkshake right at home with our recipe.

 Malted Milkshake Recipe

 Check out our chocolate malt recipe below.
 You can add a personal twist to the recipe by substituting the ice cream or syrup with other flavors and finishing off the delicious drink with your favorite toppings.

 - Malt candy (garnish)

 - Add the scoops of vanilla ice cream, chocolate syrup, and milk into a blender jar.
 Mix using a blender or milkshake machine until creamy but still thick.